monocle2ai/examples/python/adk-travel-agent/README.md

 # Okahu agent demo with Google Agent Development Kit
 This repo includes a demo agent application built using Google Agent Development Kit (ADK).
 This is a travel agent app that handles mock flight and hotel booking.
 There's a root agent that coordinates task with multiple agents that handle individual tasks like flight booking or hotel booking.
 Each agent has (mock) tools to execute these of the task.
-It forces a limit on max output token.
-This forces agent's response inaccurate for larger questions.
-The demo shows how you can use Monocle's tracing and MCP to find the root cause of the problem.
+To simulate problems in real world scenarios, this app has set a limit on max output token.
+This results int problems when agent is asked to perform large/complext tasks.

 ## Pre-requisting
 - Follow the steps in top level [README](../../README.md) to setup environment running this example